Alfredo2501/Get_Recently_Played_Spotify/README.md

 * What fact tables will you create and what will be the dimensional tables?
 * The process can be scaleted to 10, 100, or 1000 users?

+# Script Preview
-And the result was this:
+The result was this:
 ![1](https://github.com/Alfredo2501/Get_Recently_Played_Spotify/assets/65301739/b48913ad-b9e5-4394-a7a3-35aaf13f98ef)

 An script that recollect recently songs played from Spotify and collect the information in a Data Base.